bracesdev/errtrace/README.md

 #### Supported systems

-errtrace’s unsafe operations are currently implemented for `GOARCH=amd64` and `GOARCH=arm64` only.
+errtrace's unsafe operations are currently implemented for `GOARCH=amd64` and `GOARCH=arm64` only.
 Other systems are supported but they will use safe mode, which is slower.